Continuing Education Credit (for accredited courses)

 While RSCK goes to great lengths to assure fair treatment for all attendees and attempts to anticipate problems, there will be occasional issues that come to our attention that require intervention and/or action.
 This procedural description serves as a guideline for handling such grievances.

-When a grievance arises pertaining to a RSCK Continuing Education program or process, the complainant is expected to notify the Professional Development Director in writing, as soon as possible so that the nature of the concern may be addressed in a timely fashion.
-Written complaints or grievances should include: the name, address, and phone number of the person submitting the complaint or grievance; the title of the Continuing Education course; and the exact nature of the complaint or grievance.
+When a grievance arises pertaining to RSCK's courses and programs, the complainant is expected to notify the Professional Development Director in writing, as soon as possible so that the nature of the concern may be addressed in a timely fashion.
+Written complaints or grievances should include the name, address, and phone number of the person submitting the complaint or grievance; the title of the Continuing Education course; and the exact nature of the complaint or grievance.

 The Professional Development Director will attempt to resolve the grievance immediately if possible.
 If immediate resolution is not possible, the Professional Development Director will bring the complaint to the Executive Committee of the Association within one month.
 All possible care will be taken to uphold the confidentiality of the complainant.
 The Executive Committee will formulate a response to the complaint and recommend action if necessary, which will be conveyed directly to the complainant.

 Confidential records of all grievances, the process of resolving the grievance, and the outcome will be kept in locked files of the Professional Development Director.
 A copy of this Grievance Procedure will be available upon request.

 Please contact the Professional Development Director, Cindi Siggs, to submit a complaint or if you have additional questions via email to firstname.lastname@example.org or by calling 316-263-3167.
 Complaints in regard to licensing courses may also be made with the Kansas Board of Regents.